cweinberger/bpc/README.md

 There are two types of tickets: `app` and `user`. (`any` means both types).

 An `app` ticket is generated to an application in exchange for a set of application credentials.
+This type of ticket can be used to both read and write data in a scope, and is primarely used in server-to-server communication.

 A `user` ticket is generated to a user in exhange for an RSVP.
+This type of ticket can only read data from a scope.
+But it allows to be used directly from the users brower using [JavaScript](https://github.com/hueniverse/hawk/blob/master/dist) ie. client-to-server communication.
+Also, since the ticket works as a "session-token" (and includes the user's ID), the application can store the user ticket on the client in a session-only state, eliminating the need to store state nor information about the user on the server.

-### RSVP
+## RSVP

 When BPC gives authorization for a user to access a specific application, the user receives an RSVP which must be returned to the application.

+This is escpeially useful if the application has a restricted userbase ie. only allows access by users with an existing grant.

+If a user does not have a grant, the user will be denied the RSVP.
+For applications that may be accessed by all users, a setting allows for a grants to be created automatically the first time the user requests a RSVP.

 # Oz, OAuth and BPC